Pagewell

 Install Pagewell

-Add Pagewell to your repo and generate comparison pages that cite real product facts from your own context files.
+Add Pagewell to your repo and generate comparison pages that use your product facts, claim rules, route patterns, and QA gates.

 bunx skills add ReScienceLab/pagewell --skill pagewell Installs the Pagewell agent skill via skills.sh.